CipiVlad/ts_vanilla_ticketing_system/README.md

-# Ticketing App For Help Desk
+# Ticketing App For Help Desk in Vanilla Typescript

 * TASK
 (1) build a ticketing system where it-support can choose between